bavly/ConvertFromSecurityPropertiesToJsonObject/README.md

-# to help us for Hashicorp Vault to Move our Application.Properties to JSON Object
+# To help us for Hashicorp Vault to move our Application.Properties to JSON Object.